replayio/docs/src/app/reference/test-runners/playwright/github-actions/page.md

 Playwright tests can be configured via `playwright.config.ts` and the [command line](https://playwright.dev/docs/test-cli).

-In real world scenarios, the `playwright.config.ts` has the defualt setup and is extended by the command line options in either the terminal, `package.json` or github action.
+In real world scenarios, the `playwright.config.ts` has the default setup and is extended by the command line options in either the terminal, `package.json` or github action.

 ## Simple setup